 As a professional, you would always come across a stage when you want a job change.
-I was in such a position few months back and that is when I chalked out “30 DAYS JOB HUNT PLAN” in the December last year.
+I was in such a position a few months back and that is when I chalked out “30 DAYS JOB HUNT PLAN” in December last year.
 I know what you are thinking.
 Yes, my friends said the same – How can you make such plan in December when people in most companies are on holidays?
 Well, I said when there is a demand, there is a demand irrespective of the month.
 I had got another lucky charm as my beautiful baby girl who was born on 28th Nov.

-I prepared a full blown hunt plan to tap opportunities in the best way possible.
+I prepared a full-blown hunt plan to tap opportunities in the best way possible.

 I got 30 calls for Product Manager roles from 30 companies across the globe and India (Dublin, Germany, Delhi, Bangalore, Hyderabad, Chennai, Pune, Mumbai).
 The companies ranged from Consumer Tech, B2B SAAS, B2B Enterprise Software, Tech Consulting Services business areas.
 See the list below.

 Hacks to get the job calls – All logic, No word washing shit!

 Building your profile is not a one-time activity.
 Its an on-going activity based on your professional strategy.
 I consider LinkedIn profile as my fundamental market positioning platform.
 I have been working hard to keep LinkedIn profile neat and tidy with all the necessary information about my experience, interests, academics.
 The positioning of your profile is very important since that is the way you want your prospective employers and the whole world look at you.
 This is the first great chance to impress your prospective employers or customers (in case of solo entrepreneurs and freelancers).
 Similarly, I have been actively involved in shaping up my profile on other social media like like Quora, Twitter, and my personal blog.

 Check if LinkedIn mentions your profile as All-Star